mtkresearch/BreezeApp-engine/docs/play-store/description-en.md

 A: Approximately 1-3GB depending on which AI models you use.

 **Q: Can I uninstall it?**
-A: Yes, but companion apps (BreezeApp, BreezeApp Dot) will stop working without the engine.
+A: Yes, but companion apps (BreezeApp or other client apps) will stop working without the engine.

 **Q: Is it free?**
 A: Yes, completely free with no ads or in-app purchases.